What are the advantages / benefits of outsourcing payroll?

 Does it matter what software is used to run the payroll?

-We are using Sage payroll now.
-Is there any problem with changing from this?
+Is there any problem with changing from our existing payroll software?

-How do I know if my outsourced payroll is being done correctly?
+How do I know if my payroll is being done correctly?

 No news is generally good news.
 But fines imposed by HMRC for late RTI submissions or the pension regulator are bad news.